zxkane/aws-athena-query-federation/athena-udfs/README.md

 This connector extends Amazon Athena's capability by adding customizable UDFs via Lambda.

+## Special UDFs for decompress the raw [Clickstream](https://github.com/awslabs/clickstream-analytics-on-aws) data

+> As a workaround of Athena UDFs error "athena udf executed in context[calling UDF method xxx] with message[Response payload size exceeded maximum allowed payload size (6291556 bytes).]", we have different UDFs to extract different parts of Clickstream event.

+1. "decompress_clickstream_common_fields": Decompress the data and extract the most common fields

+2. "decompress_clickstream_attribute_fields": Decompress the data and extract the custom `attributes` field

+3. "decompress_clickstream_user_fields": Decompress the data and extract the `user` field

 ## Supported UDFs

 1. "compress": Compresses a String